inecho/inecho.github.io/README.md

 ```
 > Option -a stands for --all "commiting all changed files"
 > Option -m stands for --message "commit message "

+## Working with Jekyll and AsciiDoc
+more to come